Karen-Shekyan/The_Binding_Of_The_Elements/README.md

 ###### 5/21/22
 Karen Shekyan:
 - Fixed merging issues due to not using --no-ff flags.
-Pushed Jonathan's code from 5/20 to origin.
+Pushed Jonathan's code and devlog from 5/20 to origin.
+- Made enemies do contact damage.
+Added to enemy interface to allow for this.
+Knockback does NOT get dealt from contact damage as of yet.
+- Enemies are now displayed.